 Aromatherapy compounds used to treat various symptoms associated with ADHD

 Essential oils are concentrated liquids containing aroma compounds from plants that are dispersed into the air using diffusers, or mixed with “base oils” to be applied to the skin.
-Certain essential oils — like lavender, peppermint, and chamomile — are thought to help with stress, inattention, and insomnia, and are often used as a natural ADHD treatment or relaxation technique.
+Certain essential oils — like lavender, peppermint, and chamomile — are thought to help with stress, inattention, and difficulty sleeping, and are often used as a natural ADHD treatment or relaxation technique.

 How do essential oils work?